 - Farmers Market Promotion Program This USDA program provides up to $250,000 or $500,000 “to increase domestic consumption of and access to locally and regionally produced agricultural products and to develop new marketing opportunity for farm operations serving local markets by developing, improving, and providing outreach, training, and technical assistance.”
 Farmers markets are eligible to apply and no match is required.

 - Kentucky Double Dollars: The Kentucky Double Dollars Program gives farmers market customers the ability to double the value of their federal nutrition benefits (SNAP, WIC, and SFMNP) to purchase fresh, local produce.

 - Kentucky Department of Agriculture Grants: Here’s a list of grants offered through the KDA including the Kentucky Proud Promotion (POP) grant and the Farm to Fork grant.

 - Rural Business Development Grants: Institutions of higher education, rural cooperatives, towns and communities, and state and local governments are eligible to apply for $10,000-$100,000 for activities such as planning, training, technical assistance, construction, and equipment.
-Requests for funding should focus on ways to improve rural community economic development, such as increasing purchase and consumption of local produce.
+Requests for funding should focus on ways to improve rural community economic development, such as increasing the purchase and consumption of local produce.